Hegselmann--Krause model with environmental noise: Well-posedness of the stochastic Fokker--Planck equations

-We notice that in the proof of Theorem~\ref{theorem: existence_of_hk_spde}, we only use H{\"o}lder inequality, Young's convolution and product inequality.
-Hence, the statement of Theorem~\ref{theorem: existence_of_hk_spde} holds also for arbitrary dimensions.
+We notice that in the proof of Theorem~\ref{theorem: existence_of_hk_spde}, we only use H{\"o}lder's inequality, Young's convolution and product inequality.
+Hence, the statement of Theorem~\ref{theorem: existence_of_hk_spde} holds also for arbitrary dimension.
 We state this observation in the following corollary.

 \begin{corollary} Assume \(0 \le \rho_0 \in L^1(\R^d) \cap L^2(\R^d) \) with \(\norm{\rho_0}_{L^1(\R^d)}=1\) and consider a general interaction force \(k \in L^2(\R^d)\).
 Then, there exists a \(T^*>0\) and a unique non-negative solution of the SPDE~\eqref{eq: hk_spde general} in the space